dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 to get an MTZ file as fast as possible.
 This is a terrible way to integrate data usually!::

-  dials.integrate refined_experiments.json indexed.pickle intensity.algorithm=sum prediction.dmin=3 prediction.dmax=8
+  dials.integrate refined_experiments.json indexed.pickle profile_fitting=False prediction.dmin=3 prediction.dmax=8

-The :samp:`intensity.algorithm=sum` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=3` and :samp:`prediction.dmax=8` options only integrate data between 3 and 8 Angstroms.
+The :samp:`profile_fitting=False` option ensures we only do summation integration, no profile fitting, while the :samp:`prediction.dmin=3` and :samp:`prediction.dmax=8` options only integrate data between 3 and 8 Angstroms.